OliverRieder/Serial_to_ethernet_connector/SerialPortRedirector.md

 <h1>Serial Redirector Software</h1>
-Connect remote serial devices over a TCP/IP network.
+<h2>Connect remote serial devices over a TCP/IP network.<h2><br>
 Some serial applications are designed to be compatible with specific COM ports only.
 Any attempt to use a port with a shared IRQ and /or I/O address with more than one device, or to use a port that is simply not compatible will result in a conflict and the device will simply not work.
 Serial Port Redirector overcomes these limitations by creating virtual COM ports on the local computer.
 The virtual serial port is configured to allow connection to a specific TCP/IP server.
 Once the specified virtual COM port is opened by communication software, a connection to the remote server is established.

 On the remote side, the serial device server converts your serial devices into Ethernet devices, giving them networking capabilities, thus allowing access through LAN, WAN or the Internet.
 Any computer that is on the network can be granted full access to devices that are plugged into the dedicated server.

-Serial Port Reditector is a software tool that allows the redirection of data from a serial port that is transmitted through an IP based network.
+<a href:"https://www.serial-over-ethernet.com/">Serial Port Reditector</a> is a software tool that allows the redirection of data from a serial port that is transmitted through an IP based network.
 With a user-friendly interface, it lets you use and manage up to 500 ports simultaneously.
 This dedicated application gives you three options:

 Create a server to share local serial ports for incoming connections.
 The server will listen for incoming client connections and share local real or virtual serial ports over Ethernet.
 The client can be any application that can initialize an outgoing connection to a TCP/IP server.
 A server connection allows multiple simultaneous client connections and each client can transmit data to a local or virtual serial port.
 Connect to a serial port of a remote host as a client.
 By specifying the remote server’s IP address and a TCP port, a client can connect to the remote serial device server using TCP/IP.
 Once a connection is made, the communications are broadcast over Ethernet.
 Use the User Datagram Protocol (UDP) to share the serial port.
 UDP can be used as a transport protocol to redirect I/O data from physical and virtual serial ports to the remote side.